null

 After over a decade of experience in the diamond and fine jewelry industries, here are some of the most important words of wisdom that we can share with you to consider while shopping for a diamond:

-1. Lifetime warranties and lifetime upgrade policies are worth an additional 5% of the price, but most reputable online brands have the best prices in any case.
+1. Lifetime warranties and lifetime upgrade policies are worth an additional 5%, but most reputable online brands have the best prices.
 Your jewelry will need servicing (stones will fall off, and resizing/polishing must be done after a while), and unestablished brands are not equipped to provide long-term service even if they commit to you (you must ask: would they be around after a year?).
-What if you need to upgrade to a bigger stone after a few years?
+What if you upgrade to a bigger stone after a few years?
 Would they offer you fair terms to upgrade?
-This is why sites like James Allen might be your best bet in the long run.
+Sites like James Allen might be your best bet in the long run.

-2. Even if unestablished brands offer you a return policy, they might not have the cash flow to pay your money back on time.
-Make sure the beautiful experience of buying a diamond or engagement ring is not turned into a nightmare and that a comprehensive return policy covers you.
+2. Even if unestablished brands offer you a return policy, they might not have the cash to pay your money back on time. a nightmare and that a comprehensive return policy covers you.

-4. Finally, we cannot emphasize the importance of proper diamond certification enough.
+4. Finally, we cannot emphasize the importance of proper diamond certification.
 We strongly recommend GIA and AGS as the best labs.
-If you are in the market for an AGS Ideal Cut diamond, we recommend Brian Gavin Diamonds.
-Brian is a 5th-generation diamond cutter, and the diamond trade is more than a business to him.
-These are the kinds of folks you want to deal with if you want your experience to be pleasant with a jeweler you can rely on in the long term.
+If you are in the market for an AGS Ideal Cut diamond, we recommend Whiteflash.
+These are the type of companies you want to deal with if you want your experience to be pleasant with a jeweler you can rely on in the long term.

 Paying attention to seven factors while shopping for diamonds online is crucial.
 They will be explained in the subsequent factors, but let us discuss some important methods that can help you determine whether an online business is safe.
 These methods can help you assess any online business, not just jewelry.